seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/3-using-the-menuview/1-setting-up-the-menuview.md

     </template>
 </UIMenuView>
 ```
 Your application is nearly completed.
-Proceed to the next lesson to learn how you can use *Binding* to complete the application and some *Animations* to make your app more visually.
+Proceed to the next tutorial to see how you can use **Binding** to complete the application and some **Animations** to make your app more visually.